OctopusDeploy/docs/docs/projects/version-control/index.md

 ### Via code

-Changes can also be made using your favourite text-editor or IDE, and committed and pushed just as you would any other code change.
+Changes can also be made using your favorite text-editor or IDE, and committed and pushed just as you would any other code change.